-The panel considered an update on the distribution of laptops and associated technology to support young people with remote learning throughout the Covid pandemic.
+The panel received an update on the distribution of laptops and associated technology to support young people with remote learning throughout the Covid pandemic.

 Members were concerned that disadvantaged children had not received laptops until January 2021.
-They stated that children and young people had been in lockdown since March 2020 and they were particularly concerned that children from disadvantaged homes had not had access to the technology they needed.
+They stated that children and young people had been in lockdown since March 2020 and still felt concerned that children from disadvantaged homes had not had access to the technology they need.
 Members asked to be reassured that every child and young person who needed a laptop were provided with one.
-Ms Linton explained that from a school perspective, education link officers had maintained contact with schools and the feedback they had received was positive in terms of the laptop scheme and allocating equipment to vulnerable children and families.
-Some primary schools had also reported that 100% of their students had been able to access remote learning.
+Ms Linton explained that from a school perspective, education link officers have maintained contact with schools and the feedback they have received was positive in terms of the laptop scheme and allocating equipment to vulnerable children and families.
+Some Primary schools have also reported that 100% of their students have been able to access remote learning.

-Members queried what the qualifying criteria was for students to be able to receive devices and wondered what would happen once the need for these devices had ended.
+Members queried what the qualifying criteria was for students to be able to receive devices and wondered what would happen once the needs for these devices had ended.
 Ms Linton explained that one indicator was free school meals data and communication was undertaken with schools to make sure appropriate services were being provided.
-Ms Linton also added that the devices would go back to individual institutions and schools once there was surplus need for them.
+Ms Linton also added that the devices would go back to individual institutions and schools once there was surplus needs for them.

-Members wondered who made the decision around the ownership of laptops, they also wondered whether there was any data to show how many households had struggled with internet connections.
-Ms Jack stated that it would be more appropriate if they could take these questions away for further research but added that any issues were identified very early and education link officers shared these with the local authority.
+Members wondered who made the decision around the ownership of laptops, they also wondered whether there was any data to show how many households have struggled with internet connections.
+Ms Jack stated that it would be more appropriate if they could take these questions away for further research but added that any issues were identified very early and education link officer shared these with the local authority.

-One member queried whether schools opening times were to be extended to substitute the schooling that children and young people had missed during lockdown.
+One member queried whether schools opening times were to be extended to substitute the school children and young people have missed during lockdown.
 Ms Arthey stated that no national guidance had been received on this yet.